-Question Answer Mark Number 6 (d) AO2 Indicative content Reasons for supporting this statement could be: Candidates who do not refer to at least one religion in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for 3 three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 3 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason
+Question Number Answer Mark 6 (d) AO2 Indicative content Reasons for supporting this statement could be: the Catechism teaches it brings disorder into families it can lead children to be unhappy divorce separates the family Reasons for not supporting this statement could be: it might lead to less conflict in the family it might be the lesser of two evils some Churches teach that it can be better for some families Other approaches are possible and must be marked according to the levels.
+If you are unsure of the validity of an answer, it must be sent to review.
+Award marks as follows: Candidates who do not refer to Roman Catholic Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason 3 or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 3 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason

-Question Correct Answer Partially Correct Reject Mark Number Answer 7 (a) AO1 the right to practise your religion and change your religion being able to practise your religion being able to change your religion the freedom to worship Any alternative wording of the above points is acceptable. doing/thinking what you want within your religion believing in what you want Any alternative wording of the above point is acceptable.
+Question Correct Answer Partially Correct Reject Mark Number Answer 7 (a) AO1 the right to practise your religion and change your religion being able to practise your religion being able to change your religion being able to change your religion the freedom to worship Any alternative wording of the above points is acceptable. doing/thinking what you want within your religion believing in what you want Any alternative wording of the above point is acceptable.
 (1) Answers which define a different key word (0) 2

-Question Answer Mark Number 7 (b) AO2 Indicative content Answers which think men and women should have equal rights in religion are likely to use such reasons as: they are equal in all other areas of life God made all people equal it is discrimination to treat women differently Answers which do not think men and women should have equal 4 rights in religion are likely to use such reasons as: • women are made differently to men • traditionally women have different rights • religious scriptures show men and women should have different rights Other approaches are possible and must be marked according to the levels.
+Question Answer Mark Number 7 (b) AO2 7 (b) Indicative content traditionally women have different rights the Bible shows men and women should have different rights Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: • one brief reason (e.g. religious scriptures show men and women should have different rights) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. religious scriptures show men and women should have different rights, the Bible says women should be silent in church) 2 marks For a personal response with: • two reasons with one developed For a personal response with: 3 marks • two developed reasons 4 marks
+Award marks as follows: For a personal response with: one brief reason (e.g. the Bible shows men and women should have different rights) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. the Bible shows men and women should have different rights, St Paul says women should be silent in church) 2 marks For a personal response with:3 marks• two reasons with one developed3 marksFor a personal response with:4 marks